 An easy ridge is leading to the summit.
 3a, 100 mt.
 Summit cross.

-Red tapeNo special restrictions in climbing.
-Remember that the peak is under the authority of Argentera Natural Park, established in 1980.
-Therefore some basic rules concerning environmental respect are essential.
-Free camping is not allowed and fires are forbidden.
-To bivouac is authorized only at more than 1 hour’s walk from Park's boundaries or from access roads.
-The whole fauna and flora are protected.
+, established in 1980, so some basic rules concerning environmental respect are essential.
+Fires are forbidden and free camping is not allowed.
+To bivy is authorized only at more than 1 hour’s walk from the park's boundaries or from the access roads.
+The whole fauna and flora is protected.

 "SAXIFRAGA FLORULENTA MORETTI", AN ENDEMIC RARITY.